How to Avoid the Top Money Mistakes All Freelancers Make

 Mistake #4: Not Treating Yourself Like a Business

 Even if you are a company of one, you are a business.
 That means organizing your finances as any responsible business would.
 If you are not already, begin tracking income and expenses down to the penny.
 Receipts are your friend—never let them slip away.
 Financial software programs—such as Mint.com—can take some of the pain out of this chore and help make tax time a cinch.
-If you need to send and track invoices, manage clients, and do time-tracking, you can do no better than our host’s program, FreshBooks.
+If you need to send and track invoices, manage clients and track your time, you can do no better than our host’s program, FreshBooks.

 Mistake #5: Living for the Big Payout and Neglecting Savings